justcatthefish/ctf-writeups/2019-04-25-Angstrom2019/pwn/returns/README.md

 We are given the task's binary, the libc (which happens to be the libc from Ubuntu 16.04 Xenial) and... the source code!

-This task is almost identical to angstrom's purchases task except it doesn't have the `flag` function which gave us the flag.
+This task is almost identical to the angstrom's purchases task except it doesn't have the `flag` function which gave us the flag.
 Knowing that, we already know the vulnerability - format-string vulnerability.